carpentries/instructor-training/episodes/15-lesson-study.md

 > resource when preparing lessons, especially when teaching a lesson for the first time.
 > The instructor notes are linked on each lesson page under the "Extras" pull down menu.
 > In addition, configuration problems and other
 > technical hurdles common across multiple lessons are detailed [here](https://github.com/carpentries/workshop-template/wiki/Configuration-Problems-and-Solutions) along with suggested solutions.
 This link is on the workshop page as well for easy access by learners and during workshops.
-We'll see more about workshop pages this afternoon.
+We will see more about workshop pages this afternoon.
 {: .callout}